tanner-johnson2718/3D_ToolChain/meme_ctlr/README.md

 | Subscribe to State | Client | b'subS nozzle temp current\n' | b'subS key value' | Client sends 'subS ' followed by state key.
 Resend the same subS request to unsub.
 Server responds with subS prefix followed by key followed by value.
 Before sending a "flurry" of subS key value packets, server will send b'subS \n' to notify client to clear old values. |

 # TODO
-* deal with unbounded sendQ and logging
 * macros and storing them
 * SD stuff
-* Implement actual GUI
 * Handle client or server dying
+* Not Parsing M204 right
+* Werid sub behavior on tui